jes/notes/softwareideas.md

 out in a sensible way.
 I don't want to have to manually do the layout, but I want to be able to manually tweak the layout.
 I think Pinterest sort of does this, but I'm not interested in proprietary software or data silos.

+## G-code sender

+The G-code sender should have normal overrides like feed rate and spindle speed, but it should also preprocess your G-code and offer a "depth of cut" override.
+Also preprocess your G-code to detect different "sections" and allow just running 1 section at a time, or repeating a section with different depth (repeating with different cutter compensation?).
+And finally, maybe detect helix moves, or pocket moves, and allow a "width of cut" override?
+That one is much harder.

+If I made a G-code sender to my taste I'd probably want to use it everywhere, which means the milling machine would probably have to switch to Grbl, and Grbl doesn't have cutter compensation, so might have to skip that.

+Maybe it's best to add my features to UGS instead of starting from scratch, not sure which would be more trouble.

+Features I like from UGS, or would like that aren't in UGS:

+* MDI but with pipelining of commands
+* 3d view
+* g-code view
+* click in 3d view to "jog to here", "set current coordinates" or "follow outline"
+* DRO with arithmetic
+* jogging - maybe want an easy way to make a physical jog controller with knobs for feed rate etc.
+* display of active G codes (G91 etc.)
+* standard overrides
+* "run from line" in g-code display
+* current Z coordinate override
+* depth of cut override
+* "section" runner
+* start section from a given depth (i.e. skip the first few laps)
+* stop section at a given depth (i.e. skip the last few laps)

+Probably the first things to look at are how easy it is to preprocess the G-code to detect sections and laps, and how easy it is to interrupt Grbl to flush the planner buffer so that we can change the Z coordinate.